jameslvdb/jameslvdb.github.io/projects.md

 Our solution, Fish Camp Online, is a Rails application with a lightweight HTML and CSS frontend on top of a Postgres database.
-Our goal was to create a site where the ~100 staff members can write interview transcripts, review applications, and keep track of their preferred applicants with ratings from 1 to 10.
+Our goal was to create a site where the ~100 staff members can write interview transcripts, review applications, and keep track of their preferred applicants with a rating system.

+**Note:** In production, this application contains confidential information.
+Because of this, a demo on production is not possible at this time.
+A demo version is in the planning stages.

+### Gaslight Team App
+[Gaslight](https://teamgaslight.com) is a software consultancy in Cincinnati, Ohio.
+During my internship with them over the summer of 2018, I helped update their team app, which is primarily used to track company metrics and their overall project schedule.
+The team app is a Rails application with a React frontend.